-Qu Yuan was a high official of Chu Kingdom during the Warring States era.
-To be wrongly accused by a group of corrupt high officials and a narrow-minded shallow-hearted king of taking bribery, of neglecting his official duty, of harbouring an ambition to grab power and of being disrespectful to the throne, he was banished from the political circle and to live in the wilderness along Luobo River in today’s Hubei Province.
+Qu Yuan was a high official of the Chu Kingdom during the Warring States era.
+To be wrongly accused by a group of corrupt high officials and a narrow-minded shallow-hearted king of taking bribery, of neglecting his official duty, of harbouring an ambition to grab power and of being disrespectful to the throne, he was banished from the political circle and lived in the wilderness along Luobo River in today’s Hubei Province.

-The king and the officials, while being ultra capable of framing an innocent man, were unable to save the kingdom’s economy and defend the kingdom’s territory.
+The king and the officials, while being ultra-capable of framing an innocent man, were unable to save the kingdom’s economy and defend the kingdom’s territory.

 Observing the kingdom lost and his aspiration for a better society shattered, Qu Yuan’s heart was broken and drowned himself in the Luobo River (because he couldn’t swim) in early May.

-The people of Chu, who loved and respected him dearly, made sticky rice wrapped in reed leaves known as zongzi and dropped the delicacy into the river from boats decorated with authoritative dragon image, in the hope that the man-eating creatures in the water would be attracted to zongzi and spare Qu Yuan’s body.
+The people of Chu, who loved and respected him dearly, made sticky rice wrapped in reed leaves known as zongzi and dropped the delicacy into the river from boats decorated with authoritative dragon images, in the hope that the man-eating creatures in the water would be attracted to zongzi and spare Qu Yuan’s body.

-In China, particularly in southern China where waterways are plenty, on Duanwu festival, men are still competing with each other to see who can sail the dragon boat fast in a Qu Yuan rescue mission, although they are no longer throwing any food into rivers; and women are still making zongzi for the festival, although they are no longer inviting river beings to share the cake.
+In China, particularly in southern China where waterways are plenty, during the Duanwu festival, men are still competing with each other to see who can sail the dragon boat fast in a Qu Yuan rescue mission, although they are no longer throwing any food into rivers; and women are still making zongzi for the festival, although they are no longer inviting river beings to share the cake.

 What Is Special Food Consumed During Festival Season?